Schoema3/hips/README.md

   4. Navigate to `post/channelFlow`.
   5. Run `python3 stats.py [caseName]`.
 With the default case name, this becomes `python3 stats.py channel`.
 This will generate two plots in `../data/[caseName]/post`.
 Navigate there to view them.
   6. In `../data/[caseName]/post`, there should be two newly-generated PDFs.
 These two plots compare the mean and RMS velocity profiles of the channel flow case just run with SEC to previous DNS data of the same case.
-### Reacting jet
-  1. As before, build the code using either Cmake or GNU make.
-In `user_config`, change the `CHEMISTRY` parameter to `SIMPLEDLR`.
-If the code was previously built with this parameter, it does not need to be rebuilt.
-  2. Navigate to the `run` directory.
-      * To run one realization, open `runOneRlz.sh` and change the parameters to `inputDir="../input/jetFlame/DLR_A"` and `caseName="reacting_jet"`.
-Then run `./runOneRlz.sh` to start the case.
-On average, this should take 15-20 minutes.
-The resulting data can be visualized, but it is not very useful on its own.
-Since ODT is a stochastic model, it works best when many realizations are averaged together.
-      * To run multiple realizations, instead open `runManyRlzs.sh` and change the parameters to `nRlz=8`, `inputDir="../input/jetFlame/DLR_A"`, and `caseName="reacting_jet"`.
-Run `./runManyRlz.sh` to run the case.
-This will run eight individual realizations in series, where each will take 15-20 minutes to complete.
-Since we typically run several hundred realizations per simulation, this is more efficiently done in parallel using supercomputing resources, but small numbers of realizations are still instructive for test cases.
-  3. Navigate to `post/jetFlame/DLR_A`.
-  4. Run `python3 driver.py [caseName]`.
-For this case, the command becomes `python3 driver.py reacting_jet`.
-This will generate various data files and plots in `../data/[caseName]/post`.
-Navigate there to view them.
-  5. In `../data/[caseName]/post`, there should be several newly-generated PDFs and text data files.
-For example, `cl_uvel_reacting_jet.pdf` will show the axial velocity and its RMS along the centerline at various heights in the jet, `cl_temp_reacting_jet.pdf`is the corresponding centerline gas temperature, and `cl_mixf_reacting_jet.pdf`the centerline mixture fraction.